Abinet508/LinkedIn-Auto-Connect/README.md

 - `python-decouple`
 - `unittest`

-You can install the required packages running this command: `pip3 install selenium python-decouple`
+You can install the required packages running this command: `pip install selenium python-decouple`

 ## `Introduction`